IntegerMan/gitstractor/README.md

 Scatter plot of files in each commit:
 ![GitStractor # Files per Commit](./Images/GitStractorFilesPerCommit_April_1_2023.png)

-See [the Jupyter Notebook](Notebooks/GitStractor.ipynb) for additional visualization examples.
+See [the Jupyter Notebook](Notebooks/GitStractor.ipynb) and the Power BI instructions below for additional visualization examples.

 ## Project Status